How to Scrape Google Maps Data Without Code (2026)

 Google Maps typically shows up to 120 listings per search query (20 results per page, up to 6 pages).
 To get more coverage for a city or region, run multiple searches with different category keywords or narrow the geographic area — for example, by neighborhood or zip code — and combine the exports.

-Can I scrape Google Maps reviews?
+Can I scrape Google Maps reviews — including full review text?

 What is the fastest way to build a local business list from Google Maps?